SoftwareAG/c8y-docs/content/device-integration/device-certificates.md

 Devices can communicate using the MQTT interface of the platform, but MQTT over WebSocket is not supported.
 The {{< product-c8y-iot >}} platform expects devices to connect using SSL on port 8883.

-Devices can also generate JWT session token by using X.509 certificates for authentication over a defined REST endpoint - device access token API.
+Devices can also generate JWT session tokens by using X.509 certificates for authentication over a defined REST endpoint - device access token API.
 This session token can be used in subsequent requests to authenticate to the {{< product-c8y-iot >}}.

 Each tenant individually defines whom it trusts by uploading the base CA certificate.